Apprentice winner Tim Campbell on how bamboo, yes bamboo, can improve your social media strategy

 Learning from others

-Despite what most may think, SMM isn’t just about viral content.
+Despite what most may think, social media marketing isn’t just about viral content.
 Like bamboo farming, it’s a long game which takes patience and care, but yields spectacular results.
 I’ve taken this approach with every company I’ve encountered, and have always been proud to see them grow into social media masters.
 So why not give it a go?
 For more insights like Tim’s, visit the blog or help centre for more advice.